april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Added sanity check to cross-entropy and multi-class cross-entropy loss functions, to detect the use of non logarithmic outputs.
+- Solved problems with CUDA, it is working again.
 - Dynamic loading of C modules is working now.
 - Added support for GZipped matrices load and save from C++, so functions `matrix.savefile` and `matrix.loadfile` (and its correspondence for complex